-Users of PubMed, including users of Nested Knowledge accessing PubMed via API, must comply with any relevant NLM policies, including attributing search results to PubMed or the National Library of Medicine, or otherwise acknowledge NLM as the source of the data in a clear and conspicuous manner.
-For details on use of data from PubMed, see the NLM's "Downloading NLM Data" guidance.
+Users of PubMed must attribute search results to PubMed or the National Library of Medicine, or otherwise acknowledge NLM as the source of the data in a clear and conspicuous manner.

 Nested Knowledge assumes no responsibility or liability associated with users' use of copyrighted material, including transmitting, reproducing, redistributing, or making commercial use of the data, and subject to Nested Knowledge's Copyright Policy, Nested Knowledge may remove materials from users' projects.